 The Corps sent a separate letter to the NMFS Habitat Conservation Division (attn: Jeanne Hanson) on 10 January 2012, describing the proposed project and inviting coordination on EFH issues.
 No response was received; however, Division member Matt Eagleton had explained in an earlier email (3 January 2012) that his office preferred to comment on EFH assessments as part of the NEPA process, so a response to the 10 January letter was not expected.
+The Corps sent NMFS a copy of the draft feasibility report and EA for their review during the 30-day public review process in November 2013.
+NMFS did not comment.

 U.S Fish and Wildlife Service: The Corps mailed a letter on 10 January 2012 to the USFWS Fairbanks Field Office (attn: Sarah Conn), requesting a re-initiation of informal consultation under the ESA, and also inviting resumption of coordination under the FWCA.
 The Corps received an ESA consultation letter from USFWS on 28 June 2013, in which it determined that the project is not likely to adversely affect ESA-listed species under USFWS jurisdiction (polar bears, Steller's eiders, and spectacled eiders), and that further Section 7 consultation or preparation of biological assessments is not necessary.
-The Corps has continued working closely with the Fairbanks Field Office Conservation Planning Assistance Branch on an informal basis, but that office has not yet indicated how it wishes to document its findings under the FWCA (e.g., via a revised PAL or a new FWCA report).
+The Corps has continued working closely with the Fairbanks Field Office Conservation Planning Assistance Branch on an informal basis.).
+USFWS has declined to reinitiate informal consultation under the ESA and coordination under the FWCA.
+The Corps has continued informal coordination with USFWS on migratory bird issues.
+All recent emails, correspondence, and the 2008 Planning Aid letter are in the Correspondence Appendix.
+The 1992 Coordination Act Report is included in the EA by reference.